yxgeee/OpenIBL/README.md

 ![Python >=3.5](https://img.shields.io/badge/Python->=3.5-blue.svg)
 ![PyTorch >=1.0](https://img.shields.io/badge/PyTorch->=1.0-yellow.svg)

 This repo covers the implementation for SFRS (as well as NetVLAD and SARE), which learns representations for image-based localization.
+Specifically, NetVLAD first proposed a VLAD layer trained with `triplet` loss, and then SARE introduced two softmax-based losses (`sare_ind` and `sare_joint`) to boost the training.
+Our SFRS is trained in generations with self-enhanced soft-label losses to achieve state-of-the-art performance.
 We support **single/multi-node multi-gpu distributed** training and testing, launched by `slurm` or `pytorch`.

 #### Unofficial implementation:
 + NetVLAD: CNN architecture for weakly supervised place recognition (CVPR'16) [[paper](https://arxiv.org/abs/1511.07247)] [[official code (MatConvNet)](https://github.com/Relja/netvlad)]